-With the last few men who served in World War I now no longer with us and the 100th anniversary of the Armistice coming in November 2018, there is no better time to revaluate this controversial war and shed fresh...
+With the last few men who served in World War I now no longer with us and the marking of the 100th anniversary of the Armistice in November 2018, there is no better time to revaluate this controversial war and...
 Read moreRead less

 In 1914, the autocratic Russian Empire was allied to the democracies of France and Great Britain – and the small Kingdom of Serbia – through a series of treaties concluded in the late nineteenth and early twentieth centuries, and designed to counter the threat of the Central Powers of Germany and Austria-Hungary.